Panda, Tiny & Polar

-Our new rats Polar, Panda & Tiny curled up in bed
+Polar, Panda & Tiny

 When we were at the pet store yesterday collecting our little girls Tula and Tilly, I caught sight of a beautiful big boy rat.
 He obviously wasn’t a baby and I couldn’t resist having a little look at him.
 There were two other rats in the tank with him, though I only saw their noses peaking out at me.
 I felt so bad for the big guy, as most people only want baby rats and growing up in a pet store is no life for such an intelligent little critter.